wither/Notes/thm/overpass/README.md

 ## Root

-> write a revere shell script called buildscript in /downloads/src and start a http server there, the cronjob will wget and run it to give a root shell
+> write a reverse shell script called buildscript in /downloads/src and start a http server there, the cronjob will wget and run it to give a root shell

 ![](images/root.png)